openshift-kni/lifecycle-agent/docs/backuprestore-with-oadp.md

 $ base64 -w0 ./credentials-velero
 W2RlZmF1bHRdCmF3c19hY2Nlc3Nfa2V5X2lkPTxBV1NfQUNDRVNTX0tFWV9JRD4KYXdzX3NlY3JldF9hY2Nlc3Nfa2V5PTxBV1NfU0VDUkVUX0FDQ0VTU19LRVk+Cg==
 ```

 > [!IMPORTANT]
+>
 > 1. The value of `spec.backupLocations[0].velero.config.profile` should match the name of the profile specified in the credentials-velero file.
 > 2. The bucket specified in `spec.backupLocations[0].velero.objectStorage.bucket` must has been created in the S3 storage backend.
+>

 ### OADP Configmap generation

-1. Create a local directory and store your backup and restore CRs in separate files.
-For example,
+#### 1. Create a local directory and store your backup and restore CRs in separate files.
+For example

 backup_acm_klusterlet.yaml

 ```yaml
 apiVersion: velero.io/v1
 kind: Backup